rgan10566/rgan10566/README.md

 - 👋 Hi, I’m Ramesh Ganesan.
 - 👀 I’m interested in all kinds at coding.
-I am used to scripting in C , java, Python, ansible, plogl, shell-scriptingetc.
-- 🌱 I’m currently learning more Python and some wist (jython)
+I have worked for a long time in the IT industry.
+- I started of as a programmer in C (Turbo C), clipper (Dbase).
+I used to teach C, Pascal, Basic, Fortran, COBOL, Dbase, FOXBase, Clipper in earlier years
+- I started programming in Oracle PLSQL afterwards and in *PRO**C*.
+- I started programming in Python recently and also ansible.
 - 💞️ I’m looking to collaborate on literally anything that Pique my interest..
 - 📫 How to reach me rgan10566@yahoo.com